Reamonn: The 1990s: Formation and first contract

-The 2000s: Breakthrough with Supergirl
+The 2000s: breakthrough with Supergirl

 Reamonn's first chart success came with "Supergirl," a track that received heavy airplay on mainstream radio stations in Germany, the Netherlands, Switzerland, Austria and Russia.
-Taken from the album "Tuesday," it reached the top 10 in 2000 in each of those countries.
+Taken from the album Tuesday, it reached the top 10 in 2000 in each of those countries.

-The track "Alright" is perhaps one of the signature songs from Reamonn's early period.
+The track "Alright" is another of the signature songs from Reamonn's early period.
 Performing at the Roxy in Hollywood, California, to impress record executives, the band played the song twice.
 Alas, the crowd was sparse, as most of the action was at the Viper Room to catch then-hot British talent Jem.

-Reamonn never got the U.S. deal, however, back in Europe, their popularity continued to soar with a mix of radio-friendly sounds.
-To date, their most successful "international" single is "Tonight" from the album "Wish".
-Released in summer 2006, the track hit No. 1 in Romania, but did not crack the top 10 in Germany.
-The track also opened Reamonn up to new markets, such as Greece and Portugal, where the band continues to receive airplay.
+Reamonn never got the U.S. deal, but back in Europe, their popularity continued to soar with a mix of radio-friendly sounds.
+To date, their most successful international single is "Tonight" from the album "Wish".
+Released in the summer of 2006, the track hit No. 1 in Romania, but did not crack the top 10 in Germany.
+The track also opened Reamonn up to new markets, such as Greece and Portugal, where the band continued to receive airplay.

-On 7 July 2007, the band performed at the German leg of Live Earth in Hamburg's HSH Nordbank Arena.
+On 7 July 2007, the band performed at the German leg of Live Earth at Hamburg's HSH Nordbank Arena.
 The same year, Garvey provided vocals for trance DJ Paul van Dyk's song "Let Go".

-On 24 July 2008, the group was chosen as the opening act for Barack Obama's speech at The Siegessäule in Berlin, before an estimated crowd of 200,000.
+On 24 July 2008, the group was chosen as the opening act for Barack Obama's speech at the Siegessäule in Berlin, before an estimated crowd of 200,000.
 The band made the then-US Senator an honorary Reamonn member, presenting him with a band ring.

 On 20 December 2008, Reamonn played their song "Faith" as an entrance theme for boxer Nikolai Valuev leading up to his WBA championship fight versus Evander Holyfield in Zürich.

-"Faith" was also the official song of the 2009 Deutsche Tourenwagen Masters season.
+"Faith" was also the official song of the Deutsche Tourenwagen Masters 2009 season.

-In November 2009, Reamonn went on a world tour with Status Quo as a support band.
+In November 2009, Reamonn went on a world tour with Status Quo as a backup act.